jekyll/jekyll/docs/_docs/plugins/installation.md

     You can still use GitHub Pages to publish your site, but you'll need to either build the site locally and push the generated files to your GitHub repository or use
     <a href="{{ '/docs/continuous-integration/github-actions/' | relative_url }}" title="GitHub Actions">GitHub Actions</a> to host source
-    files yet build and deploy with full control on GitHub Pages.
+    files on GitHub yet build and deploy with full control on GitHub Pages.
   </p>
 </div>